 - Dataswitcher will open the balance in 2019 of 1251 with 1500.00

-When comparing AR and AP reports in QuickBooks to Sage Canada, please make sure you are using the "Current" setting.
+When comparing AR and AP reports in QuickBooks Online to Sage50 Canada, please make sure you are using the "Current" setting.

 Financial start date

-In Sage50 Canada it is possible to choose a start day other than one.
-Ie. 14-01-2020 instead of 01-01-2020.
-QuickBooks does not support this.
-Please keep this in mind when you are checking your trial balance since they can profit and loss accounts to be off, resulting to retained earnings that is also off.
+In Sage50 Canada it is possible to choose a start day other than one. i.e.,14-01-2020 instead of 01-01-2020.
+QuickBooks Online does not support this.
+Please keep this in mind when you are checking your trial balance as it can cause profit and loss accounts to be off, resulting to retained earnings that is also off.

 Check your retained earnings

-In Sage50, you can setup an opening balance for an account.
-In some cases (especially when the file is relatively new - or you have never run a close of year before) Dataswitcher cannot reconstruct the account used for creating that opening balance (often it is retained earnings).
-That is why Dataswitcher will create the opening balance transaction, and will send the net result to the retained earnings account in the destination system.
+In Sage50 Canada, you can set up an opening balance for an account.
+In some cases (especially when the file is relatively new - or you have never run a close of year before), Dataswitcher cannot reconstruct the account used for creating that opening balance (often it is retained earnings).
+Therefore, Dataswitcher will create the opening balance transaction and then, send the net result to the retained earnings account in the destination system.
 You need to check your retained earnings post-migration to see if the balances are aligned between your source and destination systems.
-In some cases, DS might use the opening balance equity account and then, as a result, you will need to create an alignment journal that transfers the balance from that opening balance equity account to retained earnings.
+In some cases, Dataswitcher may use the opening balance equity account and then, as a result, you will need to create an alignment journal that transfers the balance from that opening balance equity account to retained earnings.

 Departments and classes

-If you pick the classes and locations paid extra during the migration, the migration will be done as journal only.
-Next to that the departments and classes might not agree on retained earnings.
-Since you can purge data from Sage50 Canada for the old journals, the classes and departments for retained earnings might be off.
-Due to QBO API limitations, only departments are converted, not projects.
+If you select classes and locations as a paid extra during the migration, the migration will be done in journals only.
+Next to that, the departments and classes may not agree on retained earnings.
+Since you can purge data from Sage50 Canada for the old journals, the classes and departments for retained earnings may be off.
+Due to QuickBooks Online API limitations, only departments are converted, not projects.

 Forward journals (Next Year) will not be posted